google/koladata/docs/api_reference.md

 Args:
   ds: Dict DataSlice to be filtered
   fltr: filter DataSlice with dtype as kd.MASK or a Koda Functor or a Python
     function which can be evalauted to such DataSlice.
+A Python function will be traced for evaluation, so it cannot have Python control flow operations such as `if` or `while`.

 Returns:
   Filtered DataSlice.